SKIMS Brings the Valentine’s Day Heat With Limited-Edition Collection

-SKIMS Valentine's Day Collection Drops Thursday: Preview The Limited-Edition Lingerie and Sleepwear
+SKIMS Valentine's Day Collection Drops Today: Shop The Limited-Edition Lingerie, Lounge Sleepwear

-If you've been holding out for the SKIMS Valentine's Day drop, the wait is almost over: the latest collection will be available to shop on Thursday, January 26 at 9 a.m.
-EST. From classic staples such as slip dresses and bodysuits in romantic new hues to sultry sleepwear and bold lingerie in never-before-seen silhouettes, it's safe to say that Kim Kardashian's underwear, loungewear, and shapewear brand brought the heat this holiday.
+If you've been holding out for the SKIMS Valentine's Day drop, the wait is almost over: the latest collection is available to shop today at 12 p.m.
+EST!
+From classic staples such as slip dresses and bodysuits in romantic new hues to sultry sleepwear and bold lingerie in never-before-seen silhouettes, it's safe to say that Kim Kardashian's underwear, loungewear, and shapewear brand brought the heat this holiday.

 Ever ahead of the curve, SKIMS tapped The White Lotus actresses and real-life BFFs Beatrice Grannò and Simona Tabasco to star in the campaign.
 “I love everything SKIMS stands for!” said Tabasco.
 “To be featured in a global fashion campaign with Beatrice that celebrates friendship, women, and feeling empowered and sexy in your own body is so rewarding.”